KnightPF/side-scroller/README.md

-# side-scroller
+# The adventures of joe whale
-Side scroller project for computer science course.
+A side scroller project for computer science course.